Louisville Bankruptcy Attorney

 Louisville Kentucky Chapter 7 - Financial FreedomInclude and Document Future Expenses in Your Budget

 A quality attorney understands these needs and plans them in the budget so you can qualify and file as a Chapter 7.
-High medical expenses like $800 per month in diabetic medications are just one example of a high reasonable or necessary expense.
+High medical expenses like $1000 per month in diabetic medications are just one example of a high reasonable or necessary expense.
 Any required daycare must also be included in the budget.
-The bankruptcy judge and trustees generally trust clients but ask for expense verification if items are expensive and above normal.
+The bankruptcy judge and trustees generally trust clients but ask for expense verification if items are expensive and above average.

 chapter 7 fraudTiming your Chapter 7 Bankruptcy Every Eight Years